-We study evolution in natural plant populations, with a particular interest in the evolution of floral traits.
-The diversity of floral traits in angiosperms is thought to have arisen largely because it plays a primary role in attracting pollinators as effective agents of cross-pollination.
+We study the ecology and evolution of natural populations, with a particular interest in the evolution of floral traits.
+The diversity of floral traits in angiosperms has long been associated with the benefits of cross-pollination in nature.
 We are especially interested in the evolutionary challenges faced by populations when cross-pollination is ineffective or costly.
-Specifically, current research focuses on three major themes: 1) the dissolution of self-incompatibility polymorphisms in plants; 2) the diversification dynamics of self-incompatibility alleles in Brassicaceae; and 3) the process of floral character displacement when species share pollinators.
+Specifically, current research focuses on three major themes: 1) mechanisms driving the recurrent evolution of self-fertilization in plants; 2) interactions between the evolution of ploidy and mating systems; and 3) the process of floral character displacement when species share pollinators.
 In each of these areas, we employ molecular analyses of polymorphism, studies in natural populations, and manipulative greenhouse experiments to elucidate the evolutionary processes that maintain or transform genetic diversity in the wild.

 Prospective graduate students: